seanbehan/holiday/README.md

 ```

 Holidays are scoped by country code.
 Each holiday needs both "when" and "as" keys.
 The "when" key can either be an exact
-month and day, or the occurrance of the holiday by month.
+month and day, or the occurrence of the holiday in the given month.
 E.g., "1st monday in september".

+The "as" key is used to identify holidays by alternate names and spellings.
+For instance, "thanksgiving" and "turkey day" should both
+point to the 4th thursday in november.